Adaptation of olfactory receptor abundances for efficient coding: First steps towards a dynamical model in mammals

-with the angle brackets denoting ensemble averaging over odors and averaging over receptor noise.
+with the angle brackets denoting ensemble averaging over both odors and receptor noise.
 In the absence of the experience-related term $(R^{-1})_{aa}$, the dynamics from eq.~\eqref{eq:dynamicalModel} would be simply logistic growth: the population of OSNs of type $a$ would initially grow at a rate $\alpha$, but would saturate when $K_a = 1/\lambda$ because of the population-dependent death rate $\lambda K_a$.
 In other words, the quantity $M/\lambda$ sets the asymptotic value for the total population of sensory neurons, $K_\text{tot} \to M/\lambda$, with $M$ being the number of receptor types.

 Because of the last term in eq.~\eqref{eq:dynamicalModel}, the death rate in our model is influenced by olfactory experience in a receptor-dependent way.
 In contrast, the birth rate is not experience-dependent, and is the same for all OSN types.
-And indeed, in experiments, the odor environment is seen to have little effect on receptor choice, but does modulate the rate of apoptosis in the olfactory epithelium~\citep{Santoro2012}.
+Indeed, in experiments, the odor environment is seen to have little effect on receptor choice, but does modulate the rate of apoptosis in the olfactory epithelium~\citep{Santoro2012}.
 Our results suggest that, if olfactory sensory neuron lifetimes are appropriately anti-correlated with the inverse response covariance matrix, then the receptor distribution in the epithelium can converge to achieve optimal information transfer to the brain.

-The elements of the response covariance matrix $R_{ab}$ could be estimated by taking temporal averages of co-occurring glomerular activations.
-This computation could exploit the lateral connections between glomeruli~\citep{Mori1999}.
-Performing the inverse necessary for our model is more intricate, but this could be done at the level of the bulb and fed back to the epithelium through mechanisms that have been observed in experiments~\citep{Schwob1992}.
-We leave development of these ideas for future work.
+The elements of the response covariance matrix $R_{ab}$ could be estimated by temporal averaging of co-occurring glomerular activations via lateral connections between glomeruli~\citep{Mori1999}.
+Performing the inverse necessary for our model is more intricate.
+The computations could perhaps be done by circuits in the bulb and then fed back to the epithelium through known mechanisms~\citep{Schwob1992},